ayushcloudanalogy/CIID_POC/ios/fastlane/README.md

 [bundle exec] fastlane ios prepare_signing
 ```

-Installs signing certificate in the keychain and downloads provisioning profiles from App Store Connect
+Installs signing certificate in the keychain and downloads provisioning profiles from store

 ### ios fetch_and_increment_build_number